LeeHengYu/quant-longshort/README.md

 ## Streamed Market Data
 #### US Equities and ETFs
+Subscription required and only available in live trading accounts (non-paper).
+Paper accounts can only request 15m-delayed data and is not streamed (therefore not automated unless we fetch the live data somewhere else, e.g. `yfinance`).
 #### Forex
+Complete live and streaming enabled without any subscription, even in paper account.

 ## Implementation & Execution
 Run the `implementation_tool.py` as a script.
 (Make sure the TWS is logged in.)